Estimated reading time: 7 minutes

 Unfortunately, they live in a world where nobody really appreciates the people skills they’ve come to acquire over the decades.
 Today, it’s all about technology, and their talents simply don’t mix with modern standards.
 It’s time for them to retire, and the four are sent on an all-expenses paid vacation to celebrate the occasion.

 However, soon enough, on of their own targets them for assassination, naturally failing in the process.
 Knowing only the Board – that is to say, the leaders of the Museum – is aware of their true identities and can authorize the termination of field agents, the four women quickly come to the inevitable conclusion they’ve sentenced to death.

 Naturally, they’re not about to put down their weapons and go quietly into the night, opting to stick together and put their allegedly-obsolete talents to use one last time.
 Having only each other and their experience to rely on, Billie, Mary, Helen and Natalie are about to show the young’uns they’ve just made the biggest mistake of their relatively short lives.

 An Exercise in Absurdity with Killers of a Certain Age

-As you might have gathered from the very nature of the premise itself, this isn’t the most serious story you’ll come across this week, having, in my opinion, more in common with a work of comedy than anything else.
+To begin my Killers of a Certain Age review, as you might have gathered from the very nature of the premise itself, this isn’t the most serious story you’ll come across this week, having, in my opinion, more in common with a work of comedy than anything else.
 That isn’t to say other elements aren’t present as well, but I’ll discuss them later on, largely because they felt secondary to me.